 For small businesses, putting yourself out there can be incredibly tough.
 After all you’re a personal trainer, who said marketing would be part of the deal?
 Luckily, you don’t need to be an expert to start marketing.
 You just need a little determination.

-If you’re serious about growing your business and finding new clients, be sure to check out Bounce House.
-We made this tool just for people like you, to help you get online and find new customers, with no experience required.
+If you’re serious about growing your business and getting new clients, be sure to check out Bounce House.
+We made this tool just for people like you, to help you get online and manage your business, easily.

 If you’re a personal trainer, have you tried any of the above tips?
 How did they work for you, and what would you add or change?
 For tips or to submit your stories for a chance to be published on our blog, email us a email@example.com.